-The Group is a provider of FM radio distribution and transmission services in France, and revenue from Radio Broadcasting services accounted for 14.9 per cent. of total revenue for the twelve-month period ended 31 December 2022.
+The Group is a provider of FM and digital radio distribution and transmission services in France, and revenue from Radio Broadcasting services accounted for 14.9 per cent. of total revenue (excluding Fibre activities) for the twelve-month period ended 31 December 2023.

 The FM broadcasting platforms could be weakened by the change in radio listening habits.
 In particular, music radio stations are competing with new market participants that offer Internet streaming services (such as Spotify, Deezer).
-As a consequence, FM radio listening time could continue to decrease in the next years (after a 2 per cent. decrease in average radio audience in 2022 compared to 2021), with a stronger impact on musical programs.
+As a consequence, FM radio listening time could continue to decrease in the next years (after a 2 per cent. decrease in average radio audience in 2023 compared to 2022), with a stronger impact on musical programs.
 This may result for the Group in a loss of FM Points of Service ("PoS") if radio broadcasters choose to reduce their FM network coverage.